Frequently Asked Questions

 What is the Evolve Outpatient Program?

-Evolve Outpatient programs support teens who live at home and attend school, but need support for mental health, addiction, and behavioral issues.
+Evolve outpatient programs (OP) support teens who live at home and attend school, but need support for mental health, addiction, and behavioral issues.

 How often will my teen receive treatment?

 Teens receive three hours of treatment, three to five days a week.

 How many hours per day will my teen receive treatment?